Gold as an investment: Central banks

-Hedge against financial stress
+Hedge against inflation

-Gold, like all precious metals, may be used as a hedge against inflation, deflation or currency devaluation, though its efficacy as such has been questioned; historically, it has not proven itself reliable as a hedging instrument.
-A unique feature of gold is that it has no default risk.
-As Joe Foster, portfolio manager of the New York-based Van Eck International Gold Fund, explained in September 2010:
+Gold, similar to other precious metals such as platinum and silver, may be used as a hedge against inflation or currency devaluation.

 Jewelry and industrial demand

 Jewelry consistently accounts for over two-thirds of annual gold demand.
 India is the largest consumer in volume terms, accounting for 27% of demand in 2009, followed by China and the USA.

 Industrial, dental and medical uses account for around 12% of gold demand.
 Gold has high thermal and electrical conductivity properties, along with a high resistance to corrosion and bacterial colonization.
-Jewelry and industrial demand have fluctuated over the past few years due to the steady expansion in emerging markets of middle classes aspiring to Western lifestyles, offset by the financial crisis of 2007–2010.
+Jewelry and industrial demand have fluctuated over the past few years due to the steady expansion in emerging markets of middle classes aspiring to Western lifestyles, offset by the 2008 financial crisis.

-Gold jewelry recycling

-In recent years the recycling of second-hand jewelry has become a multibillion-dollar industry.
-The term "Cash for Gold" refers to offers of cash for selling old, broken, or mismatched gold jewelry to local and online gold buyers.

 War, invasion and national emergency

 When dollars were fully convertible into gold via the gold standard, both were regarded as money.
 However, many people preferred to carry around paper banknotes rather than the somewhat heavier and less divisible gold coins.
 If people feared their bank would fail, a bank run might result.
 This happened in the USA during the Great Depression of the 1930s, leading President Roosevelt to impose a national emergency and issue Executive Order 6102 outlawing the "hoarding" of gold by US citizens.
 There was only one prosecution under the order, and in that case the order was ruled invalid by federal judge John M. Woolsey, on the technical grounds that the order was signed by the President, not the Secretary of the Treasury as required.

+Gold prices surged to a near two-month high in June 2025, driven by heightened geopolitical tensions between Israel and Iran, prompting investors to seek refuge in safe-haven assets like gold and platinum.

+Gold fatigue

+At times, the price of gold rises to such a level where interest begins to wane and other products such as platinum become more appealing to investors do to trading at a discount compared to gold.
+This has been referred to as "gold fatigue", wherein investors seek alternative assets including silver, platinum, or even non-metal investment assets such as Bitcoin.
+The price of platinum rose 44% in early 2025 in part due to "gold fatigue" and investors fleeing gold towards platinum, with some sources saying that platinum could even reach $4,000 an ounce before gold if the investor "fatigue" were to continue.

+Dollar Alternative

+During October 2025, gold prices increased above $4,000 per troy ounce for the first time after increasing more than 50% in the year—the highest yearly increase since the inflationary shock of 1979.
+According to CME Group, the weakening US dollar, rising US treasury yields, stubborn inflation, robust central bank demand and geopolitical risks help underpin the appreciation.